RxSugar/Searchy/README.md

 MVC often results in “Massive View Controller” rather than a useful separation of concerns.
 “MVVM” is Not Very Good” details some problems with the MVVM pattern on iOS.
 VIPER has many parts and a fairly rigid structure.
 We have found MVB to be a simpler way to enforce separation of concerns while being flexible enough to work well in a small or a large project.

 ### Searchy – MVB By Example
 Searchy is a small app that uses the MVB pattern with RxSwift to search the iTunes API and display songs and cover art.
-The example code in this post is taken directly from that code.
-The full source is available at [https://gitlab.asynchrony.com/mark.sands/Searchy.git](https://gitlab.asynchrony.com/mark.sands/Searchy.git).
+The example code in this post is taken directly from this project.

 ### Defining Terms
 Many of the common terms used in these patterns do not have a consistent definition, so here is a definition of each term within the context of this article: